Migrating from using Excel

-Log into the project you would like to import the assets into.
-From Testlab / Import -menu select the type of the asset you would like to import and run the import tool for your CSV formatted file.
+Log in to the project you would like to import the assets into.
+From Testlab / Import -menu, select the type of asset you would like to import and run the import tool for your CSV formatted file.
 You have an option to run the import in “Dry run” -mode first which just validates your import file for any errors or warnings.
-The process output shows you how the import is done and in the end gives you a summary about encountered warnings or such.
+The process output shows you how the import is done and in the end, gives you a summary about encountered warnings or such.
 After you are happy with the result run the actual import again by unchecking the “Dry run” option.

 Keep in mind, that for the assets to show up in your view you might have to refresh the hierarchy tree you’ve imported the assets into.

 You only have test cases described in a spreadsheet but no requirements defined?
 This poses no problem as a good strategy is to first import your test cases to Testlab and later on create the needed requirements for your project.
 You can bind the imported test cases to these requirements easily by dragging and dropping.

 What is gained in this strategy is good visibility to your testing status later on.
 For example, let’s assume that you have a set of user interface related acceptance tests in your project but no related requirements described.
 You would just like to have visibility on how different views in your application’s user interface are tested.
 Then you might want to just create a matching requirement in your Testlab project for each application view and bind the appropriate test cases to these requirements (views).
 After this, the Coverage view of your project (and other requirement related reports) in Testlab always shows the testing status and issues matched to the views of your application.
 Voila!